 As a result of this Supreme Court order, numerous states across India prohibited the registration of properties that were sold through a GPA.
 Furthermore, this landmark decision of the Supreme Court has already helped to restrict the free flow of black money, to some degree, in the real estate sector in India, where property titles are manipulated way too often.
 Besides this, a lot of property transactions where, prices were rounded off till now, will be affected.

 However, after a complete prohibition on such properties was imposed, the Delhi government finally agreed to permit registration of properties in favour of the rightful owner’s spouses, daughters, sons, sisters, brothers as well as any other relative or individual of trust of the registered owner.

 The person who purchases a property through a GPA might well have the “possession” of the property, but due to the absence of a genuine registered sale deed, the person would not be considered as the rightful legal owner of the said property.

-Apart from this, due to the absence of valid property title with the person, it would become next to impossible to sell off the property in the future, unless and until, the person does it through a GPA by trying to extend the illegal course of action.
+Apart from this, due to the absence of a valid property title with the person, it would become difficult to sell off the property in the future, unless the person does it through a GPA by trying to extend the illegal course of action.